The Sites files have been redesigned for the 2020 release. There are 3 files: Sites, LP, Platforms.

-The sites file has been redesigned for the 2010 release.
-Nevertheless the data is still of pitiful quality for the modern era.
+Nevertheless some data is still of pitiful quality for the modern era.
 I was pretty proud of it in the days when the best one could do is measure off the Times Atlas of the World with a ruler, but in these days of Google Earth and kmz files, the reader should expect better.
-The reader will mostly be disappointed, although I have made improvements to the locations here and there.
+I have made improvements to the locations here and there and a systematic improvement is underway for the next edition.

 The new Sites file, which shares some design features with the Organizations file, contains several categories of site: